4.4 Pro Forma Adjustments

 pro forma adjustments should be included that do so.

-become a source of future taxable income.
-Such a release would be
+accounting that could become a source of future taxable income.
+Such a

-reflected in the pro forma income statement at the beginning of the
+release would be reflected in the pro forma income statement at the

 4.4.2.1.3 Research and Development Expenses of an Acquiree

-and development (IPR&D) and does not permit the immediate write-off
+in-process research and development (IPR&D) and does not permit the

-of such amounts.
-An acquiree may have historically incurred R&D
+immediate write-off of such amounts.
+In addition, an acquiree may have

-adjustment should be made to eliminate any preacquisition R&D
+of consideration transferred.
+No adjustment should be made to eliminate

 4.4.2.1.4 Presenting Expected Costs Associated With Exit or Disposal Activities (Restructuring Costs)